Control Design of Dynamic Virtual Power Plants: An Adaptive Divide-and-Conquer Approach

 Since the transfer matrices $T_i$ of the non-controllable devices $\mathcal{N}$ are fixed, the DVPP control design problem is to find local controllers for the controllable devices $\mathcal{C}$, such that the following \textit{aggregation condition} holds\footnote{The sign $``\stackrel{!}{=}"$ indicates that the terms on the left hand side of the equality must be designed in such a way that the equality is satisfied.}:

-Furthermore, during the control design it is important to ensure that physical and engineered \textit{device limitations}, including bandwidth constraints as well as (potentially time-varying) limits on power availability and current capacity, are not exceeded during normal operating conditions.
+Furthermore, during the control design it is important to ensure that physical and engineered \textit{device limitations}, including response time constraints as well as (potentially time-varying) limits on power availability and current capacity, are not exceeded during normal operating conditions.

 Of course, to meet the aggregation condition~\cref{eq:DVPP_specification}, the power park comprising the DVPP has to be sufficiently diverse covering all time scales and energy/power levels.
 Further, it is assumed that the desired behavior $T_\mathrm{des}$ is provided by the power system operator, therefore reasonably specified so that it is collectively achievable by the devices, while rendering the closed-loop power system stable, and being robust to model uncertainties and parameter variations in the rest of the grid.